ExtractMethod/prickle/README.md

 end
 ```

+*For Capybara 2.0, make sure you are using prickle ≥ 0.1.0*

 ## Waiting for elements to become visible

 To enable this feature you need to set the *Prickle::Capybara.wait_time* property.